ant-design/pro-components/docs/components/schema.en-US.md

   },
 ];

-// Alternatively, the label may not be required. const options = ['chapter', 'chapter2'];
+// Alternatively, the label may not be required const options = ['chapter', 'chapter2'];

 // Definition in Column